-The Leasing Center Standards Checklist
+The Leasing Center Standards

 Every day, each Leasing Professional should take a moment to view the leasing center as a prospective resident would upon entering the office for the first time.
-You should complete this checklist on your office on a regular basis, performing it mentally every time you walk into your office.

 How does the office appear to the prospective resident?